aagavin/blog/content/how-to/pelican-p1.md

 Category: How to
 Tags: pelican, publishing, how-to, linux
 Authors: aaron
-Summary: how to set up pelican static set
+Summary: how to set up a pelican static website

 # **What is Pelican**